 Safety in Indonesia

-Indonesia seems to have somewhat of a reputation as being one of the less safe countries in Asia and seems to frequently be on the list of countries to avoid travel in.
-While you should always be aware of the latest travel advice issued by your home government, most of the time there is no need to worry about your time in Indonesia.
+Indonesia seemingly has a reputation as being one of the more unsafe countries in Asia and often tourists and expats are cautioned against visiting.
+While expats should always be aware of the latest travel advice issued by their home government, most of the time there is no need to worry about safety in Indonesia.

-Generally speaking, by simply keeping informed and being aware of the potential dangers, you can minimize your risks of coming to harm here.
+Generally speaking, by simply keeping informed and being aware of the potential dangers, expats can minimise their risks of coming to harm.
 Most visitors and residents spend their time in Indonesia peacefully without any problems.
 It makes sense to be aware of the risks but there is no need to live in fear.

 Indonesia is a large country spread over thousands of islands, all with their own unique culture and infrastructure.
-This can make advice for visiting the country as a whole, difficult.
-Obviously visiting the urban center of Jakarta will be a very different experience from visiting one of the small islands.
+This can make advice for visiting the country as a whole difficult.
+Visiting Jakarta will be a very different experience from visiting one of the small islands.
 Certain provinces such as Aceh and Papua are considered to be more dangerous for visitors than the rest of the country due to ethnic violence and political instability.

 Crime rates in Indonesia are relatively high, particularly in urban areas such as Jakarta and Surabaya.
-Pickpocketing is common, as is bag snatching – usually from the back of a motorbike.
-To reduce your risk of being a victim of such crimes, simple steps can be taken such as wearing a secure bag than can not easily be snatched from your shoulder and keeping items within the seat storage area rather than on your person when traveling by motorbike.
+Pickpocketing is common, as is bag-snatching – usually from the back of a motorbike.
+To reduce the risk of being a victim of such crimes, expats can take simple steps such as wearing a secure bag that cannot easily be snatched from their shoulder and keeping items within the seat storage area rather than on their person when traveling by motorbike.

-Home break-ins are also a risk and are becoming more common even in areas thought of as safe, such as Bali.
-Make sure your home has appropriate security measures such as secure locks and gates.
-You may want to consider hiring security staff, particularly if you live in an isolated area.
+Home break-ins are also a risk and are becoming more common even in areas thought to be safe, such as Bali.
+Homes should have appropriate security measures such as secure locks and gates.
+Expats may want to consider hiring security staff, particularly if living in an isolated area.

 There have been reports of crimes against people using unlicensed taxis ranging from extortionate fares to armed robberies.
 It is recommended to use only reputable taxi firms such as Blue Bird and Silver Bird when in urban areas.
-Car jacking is not unheard of, particularly in Jakarta, and it is advisable to keep the doors of your vehicle locked at all times.
+Carjacking is not unheard of, particularly in Jakarta, and it is advisable to keep the doors of vehicles locked at all times.

 Credit card fraud is also a concern and it is recommended to use cash wherever possible.
-Take extra care to monitor your account and inform your bank immediately of any unauthorized activity.
+Expats should take extra care to monitor their account and inform their bank immediately of any unauthorised activity.